briromer/sourcingboston/README.md

 * *Accuracy*: Are the data correctly sourced, well-curated and well cleaned?
 Can we trace the sources back to verify the results?
 * *Interesting Research Question and Analytic Value*: Can you provide data-driven answers which are hard to get elsewhere?
 * *Aesthetics*: Is it beautiful and a joy to use?
-Extensibility: Could this be extended and/or incorporated into a larger system?
+* *Extensibility*: Could this be extended and/or incorporated into a larger system?

 ## prizes
 Over **$2,000** of prizes and giveaways will be given out, including a Fire HD 8 Tablet, GoPro Hero4 Session camera, Anker Soundcore Bluetooth speaker, a FlashForge 3D Printer and many more!